 Precautions:

 - Obtain Material Safety Data Sheets on all chemicals being used in wood treatment.
 Treated wood itself does not have Material Safety Data Sheets, so you have to try and find out about any treatments from the supplier.
-In the United States, CCA-treated wood is required to have a label and information on safe handling.
+The United States requires CCA-treated wood to have a label and information on safe handling.

-- Do not handle woods that have been treated with pentachlorophenol or creosote.
+- Do not handle woods treated with pentachlorophenol or creosote.
 Avoid scrap or old woods of unknown origin.

 - If you add wood preservatives yourself, use zinc or copper naphthenates, if possible.

-- Do not burn wood that has been treated with creosote, pentachlorophenol or chromated copper arsenate.
+- Do not burn wood treated with creosote, pentachlorophenol or chromated copper arsenate.

 3.6 Carving and Machining Wood

 - Woodworking machinery and tools also present physical hazards from accidents.
 Machinery accidents are often due to missing machine guards, faulty equipment, or using the wrong type of machine for a particular operation.
-Tool accidents are often caused by dull tools or improper use.
+Using tool in an improper manner or using a dull tool lead to the most accidents.

 - Vibrating tools, for example chain saws, can cause “white fingers” (Raynaud’s phenomenon) involving numbness of the fingers and hands.
 This can lead to permanent damage.